indigo423/opennms.org/user/pages/05.blog/01.twio/2017-02-27-this-week-in-opennms/item.md

 ## Horizon 19.0.1 (Ferret-Legging) Released

-Horizon 19.0.1 was released last week, with [https://www.opennms.org/en/blog/releases/2017-02-22-opennms-horizon-19.0.1](a number of upgrade-related bugs fixed).
+Horizon 19.0.1 was released last week, with [a number of upgrade-related bugs fixed](https://www.opennms.org/en/blog/releases/2017-02-22-opennms-horizon-19.0.1).
 If you are using Horizon 19, please upgrade!

 ## Upcoming Events and Appearances

 * __[Percona Live - April 24th through 27th, 2017](https://www.percona.com/live/17/)__

-  Jesse [https://www.percona.com/live/17/users/jesse-white](will be speaking at Percona) in Santa Clara, California on April 25th, 2017.
+  Jesse [will be speaking at Percona](https://www.percona.com/live/17/users/jesse-white) in Santa Clara, California on April 25th, 2017.

 ## Until Next Week…